The MySpace Movie: Vendetta Studios

 Vendetta Studios, the credited production company, is not classified as an official Motion Picture Production Company on the Internet Movie Database.

 Vendetta Studios' work can be found on YouTube.
 There are, however, two other production companies with similar names: "Vendetta Films" and "Vendetta FX".
 Vendetta states that it is not in any way associated with Myspace.

 David Lehre Productions

 David Lehre Productions, like Vendetta Studios, is not an official production company; instead, it is run by a single man.

-Reactions
+Reception

-Reaction to the film can be summed up in the fact that it became an Internet phenomenon almost overnight; indeed, more than 10 copies of the movie were produced on the popular filmsharing website YouTube.
+The MySpace Movie became an Internet phenomenon almost overnight; more than 10 copies of the movie were produced on YouTube.
 Reaction has extended beyond the social networking sites and into the mainstream media including mentions in The Boston Globe, San Francisco Chronicle, and The New York Times.
 The worldwide attention that the video received earned the video's creator, David Lehre, the opportunity to develop a pilot for Fox Television.